-Media networks and studio entertainment is comprised of broadcast, global operations, film and music production, radio, digital terrestrial television, cable channels and publishing.
+Media networks and studio entertainment is comprised of broadcast, global operations, film and music production, radio, digital terrestrial television, cable channels, publishing, and soundstage development and management.
 This consists of local and global content creation and distribution through television and radio broadcasting.

 Broadcast segment covers content creation and distribution mainly through free TV and radio with Channel 2 and DZMM as its flagship platforms.
 The content created is predominantly in Filipino and is aimed at the mass Filipino audience.
-The Company's leading position in the Philippine television broadcasting industry is largely due to the popularity of its entertainment programs, including teleseryes, drama anthologies, situation comedies, variety, reality and game shows.
+The Company's leading position in the Philippine television broadcasting industry was largely due to the popularity of its entertainment programs, including teleseryes, drama anthologies, situation comedies, variety, reality and game shows.
 On the other hand, news and public affairs programs have developed a reputation for the quality of news coverage that includes national, local and international events.
+While the NTC CDO issued on 05 May 2020 and the Resolution approved on 10 July 2020 have caused the Company to cease the operations of its television and radio stations nationwide and to be no longer authorized to operate as a broadcast company, ABS-CBN continues to produce programs and provide programming services in platforms other than broadcast media, such as Iwant and the recently launched its Kapamilya Channel.